ajcollins95/custom-minesweeper/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ### Bugs
--If you right click on a mine that isn't uncovered, the mine flashes into view
+-If you right click on a mine that isn't uncovered, the mine flashes into view.
+Only for the first click of the game

 ### Planned Features
 -Upgrade animations
+-Add Clock
+-Add Placed Flag count
+-Difficulty Selector
+-Variable Cell Sizes
+-Game Over
+-Win Game
+-Play Again

 ###